New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs: Restricted SDC

 \section{Restricted SDC}

-In this section, we investigate a variant of the ASDC property that will be useful for applications in \cref{sec:applications}.
+In this section, we investigate a second new notion of simultaneous diagonalizability called \emph{restricted} SDC.
 We will see soon that we have in fact already seen this property before in \cref{sec:asdc_pairs}.